swent-epfl/public/faq.md

 All Scrum ceremonies are to be done in English, even if everyone in the team and the coaches speak French.

-The reasons is that you will have to be fluent in English if you are to be competitive as a software engineer.
+The reason is that you will have to be fluent in English if you are to be competitive as a software engineer.
 In your career, you will inevitably be part of multi-lingual, multi-cultural teams in which the lingua franca will be English.
 So, alongside learning Scrum, Kotlin, Android, etc. we want you to learn how to communicate with other software developers in English.